 Cost of Casement Windows

-The installation cost per window typically ranges from $150 to $300.
+The cost to update or replace a window in your home typically ranges from $150 to $300.
 If you’re replacing multiple windows, you might be able to negotiate a lower price per window with the installer.

 Keep in mind that there might be additional expenses, such as disposing of old windows, repairing any damage to the surrounding area, or upgrading your window treatments to complement your new casement windows.